 The construction of additions or modifications to our existing systems and the construction of new midstream assets involve numerous regulatory, environmental, political and legal uncertainties beyond our control and may require the expenditure of significant amounts of capital.
 If we undertake these projects, they may not be completed on schedule, at the budgeted cost or at all.
 Moreover, our revenues may not increase immediately upon the expenditure of funds on a particular project.
 For instance, if we build a new fractionation facility or gas processing plant, the construction may occur over an extended period of time and we will not receive any material increases in revenues until the project is completed.
 Moreover, we may construct facilities to capture anticipated future growth in production in a region in which such growth does not materialize.
 Since we are not engaged in the exploration for and development of natural gas and oil reserves, we do not possess reserve expertise and we often do not have access to third-party estimates of potential reserves in an area prior to constructing facilities in such area.
 To the extent we rely on estimates of future production in any decision to construct additions to our systems, such estimates may prove to be inaccurate because there are numerous uncertainties inherent in estimating quantities of future production.
 As a result, new facilities may not be able to attract enough throughput to achieve our expected investment return, which could adversely affect our results of operations and financial condition.
 In addition, the construction of additions to our existing gathering and transportation assets may require us to obtain new rights-of-way prior to constructing new pipelines.
 We may be unable to obtain such rights-of-way to connect new natural gas supplies to our existing gathering lines or capitalize on other attractive expansion opportunities.
 Additionally, it may become more expensive for us to obtain new rights-of-way or to renew existing rights-of-way.
-If t
+If the cost of renewing or obtaining new rights-of-way increases, our cash flows could be adversely affected.